ESG Red Spikes 📈

 The aim of Article 4(3) and (4) of Regulation 2019/2088 is to introduce a more stringent “disclosure mechanism” and reduce a hypothetical incidence of application of “explain mechanism”.

-New regulation comes into force in January 2023, called “SFDR” (Sustainable Finance Disclosure Requirement) - setting out rules for asset managers to classify and report on sustainability and ESG factors in investments.
+New regulation comes into force in January 2023, called “SFDR” (Sustainable Finance Disclosure Regulation) - setting out rules for asset managers to classify and report on sustainability and ESG factors in investments.

 This regulation applies to all investment managers and advisors (a) in the EU, (b) should they have EU-based shareholders, and/or (c) if they are marketing within the EU.